ansible-collections/ibm_zos_ims/README.md

 The **IBM z/OS IMS collection**, also represented as **ibm\_zos\_ims** in this document, is part of the broader offering **Red Hat® Ansible Certified Content for IBM Z**.
-IBM z/OS IMS collection supports tasks such as  generating utilities for DBD, PSB and ACB, submitting IMS commands for create, update, query, delete and display IMS commands.
+The IBM z/OS IMS collection supports tasks such as generating IMS Database Descriptors (DBD) and Program Specification Blocks (PSB) and running IMS type-1 & type-2 commands.

 Red Hat Ansible Certified Content for IBM Z